Custom Plugins

 {"eggs": 4,"milk": 10}

-If the test is successful, you can enable the plugin by editing the configuration file, usually located at /etc/agent360.ini.
+If the test is successful, you can enable the plugin by editing the configuration file, usually located at /etc/agent360-custom.ini.
 Add a new section to this file called [fridge] (same as the name value in your plugin file).

 [fridge]